Photograph by Clara Balzary

 Passion, Intimacy—and Why a Little Hate Is Normal

-Standing up to each other is just as critical to a relationship as compromising, says Boston-based therapist Terry Real, the author of The New Rules of Marriage.
+Standing up to each other is just as critical to a relationship as compromising, says Boston-based therapist Terry Real.
 “You know you’re in a real relationship the day you look at this person and realize they’re exquisitely designed to stick the burning spear into your eyeball,” he says.
 While a partner uniquely positioned to take you on might sound like torture, Real says it’s a sign that your relationship definitely has a chance.
 The number one passion killer, he finds, is when partners stop taking each other on—when they might tell themselves that they’re compromising but in actuality they’re settling.
 “People generally do in the bedroom what they do in every other room,” he points out.

 1. Why should intimate relationships be hard?